AngelaLiu1314/Movie_Creation_Tool/README.md

    mongodb_uri = os.getenv('MONGODB_URI')

    try:
-       client = pymongo.MongoClient(mongodb_uri)
-       db = client.get_database("Movies")
-       movieDetails = db.get_collection("MovieDetail")
-       client.server_info()
+      client = pymongo.MongoClient(mongodb_uri) # this creates a client that can connect to our DB db = client.get_database("movies") # this gets the database named 'Movies' movieDetails = db.get_collection("movieDetails")

-       print("Connected successfully to the 'Movies' database!") except pymongo.errors.ConnectionFailure as e:
+      client.server_info() # forces client to connect to server print("Connected successfully to the 'Movies' database!")

+   except pymongo.errors.ConnectionFailure as e:
       print(f"Could not connect to MongoDB: {e}")
       exit(1)
    ```

 4. **Database Design:**
-   - The database contains a `Movies` database with a `MovieDetail` collection, where each document represents a movie and its associated metadata such as plot, rating, genre, actors, and key phrases for poster generation.
+   - The database contains a `Movies` database with a `MovieDetails` collection, where each document represents a movie and its associated metadata such as plot, rating, genre, actors, and key phrases for poster generation.

 5. **Populating the Database:**
-   - Data insertion into the `MovieDetail` collection is done either manually or through automated scripts.
+   - Data insertion into the `MovieDetails` collection is done either manually or through automated scripts.
 The system will later integrate modules for generating movie posters based on plot descriptions.

+## API